 In women who have contraindications to MHT, nonhormonal treatments may be considered for treatment of VMS.
-Complementary and alternative therapies (e.g., yoga, supplements) have been studied, but evidence for the effectiveness of such treatments is, at best, inconclusive due to heterogeneity between trials and low-quality evidence.
-Antidepressants such as selective serotonin reuptake inhibitors (SSRIs) and serotonin-norepinephrine reuptake inhibitors (SNRIs) have been studied for the treatment of VMS.
-While paroxetine is the only antidepressant with an FDA-approved indication for VMS19, other SSRIs and SNRIs have also been shown to be effective in reducing symptoms in some trials.
-Gabapentin and pregabalin have also been studied for the treatment of VMS, particularly for women who have sleep disturbances as they can be sedating.
+Complementary and alternative therapies (e.g., yoga, supplements) have been studied, but evidence for the effectiveness of such treatments is, at best, inconclusive due to heterogeneity between trials and low-quality evidence.^{18,19} Antidepressants such as selective serotonin reuptake inhibitors (SSRIs) and serotonin-norepinephrine reuptake inhibitors (SNRIs) have been studied for the treatment of VMS.
+While paroxetine is the only antidepressant with an FDA-approved indication for VMS20, other SSRIs and SNRIs have also been shown to be effective in reducing symptoms in some trials.^{21,22} Gabapentin and pregabalin have also been studied for the treatment of VMS.

 Fezolinetant (Astellas Pharma Inc.) is a once daily oral nonhormonal therapy being investigated for the treatment of moderate to severe VMS associated with menopause.
 It acts by regulating neuronal activity in the hypothalamus thereby affecting temperature regulation.
 If approved, it would be the first selective neurokinin-3 (NK3) receptor antagonist available in the US.
-On June 23rd, 2022, Astellas submitted a New Drug Application for fezolinetant 45 mg to the FDA.6 mg: milligrams
+On June 23rd, 2022, Astellas submitted a New Drug Application for fezolinetant 45 mg to the FDA, with a decision is expected by February 22, 2023. ^{23,24} mg: milligrams